kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/DEVEL/2012-01-01-phonebook-delete.md

 // Create a row ID with the first and last name.
 EntityId user = table.getEntityId(first + "," + last);

-// Attempt to delete row for the specified user. writer.deleteRow(user);
+// Delete the row for the specified user. writer.deleteRow(user);
 {% endhighlight %}